Mathematics

 Prerequisites

-An ACT Math placement score of 19 or higher; or equivalent placement test score; or a grade of "B" or higher in MTH 0203 (Essentials of Math) (this option will require concurrent enrollment in MTH 0011 (Math Skills))
+Must complete all pre-requisites with a grade of "B" or higher (this option will require concurrent enrollment in MTH 0011 Math Skills)

 MTH 1043 is designed to be the terminal math course for Non-STEM (Science, Technology, Engineering, and Math) majors.
 The goal of Quantitative Literacy is to provide students with mathematical understanding and skills to be productive workers, discerning consumers, and informed citizens.
 (Students who plan to study any higher mathematics courses will need to take college algebra and not this course.)